AI writes generic docs without this

 5. Technical details (stack, repo structure, naming conventions)

 Commit it so it versions with your code.
+Update it as you find the AI producing results that miss the mark.

 Use it for docs, marketing copy, support responses, tutorial content, release notes.
 Anywhere AI writes for your product.